-The FAQ's listed below pertain to general information regarding Article 9, Section 230 of the Labor Law.
+The FAQs listed below contain general information about Article 9, Section 230 of the Labor Law.

 Q: What is a building service contract?